bitextor/neural-document-aligner/README.md

     * `--faiss-take-knn N`: number of documents to check the distance from one document of `src-lang` to `trg-lang`.
   * Other (logging):
     * `--logging-level N`: level of logging to show the different lines related to a concrete severity.
 The more verbose value is a value of 0, but the default value is to only show the necessary information (warning and above).
     * `--log-file PATH`: log file where all the logging entries will be stored.
-Even if this option is set, the logging entries will be showed up in the standar error output (if you want to remove those lines in order to avoid displaying info or warning messages, you can use `--logging-level 40`, which will display only errors, or even a higher value if you do not want any message at all).
+When this option is set, the logging entries will not be showed up in the standard error output.
+    * `--log-display`: if you set a file where all the logging messages will be stored using `--log-file`, the logging messages will not be displayed to the output, but to the file instead.
+If you want that those logging messages are also displayed to the output, this option must be set.

 ## Example